The Essential Guide to Collagen

-Humans and animals create their own collagen naturally, and is found in skin, bones, gut lining, joints, nails and hair.
+Humans and animals produce collagen naturally, and it can be found in skin, bones, gut lining, joints, nails and even our hair.
 There are over 20 types of collagen found in the human body alone.
-They vary slightly in there structure however the most common forms sold are type I, II and III.
+They vary slightly in their structure, however the most common forms marketed are Types I, II and III.
 Type I and III are predominantly found in the dermal layer of the skin, bone, tendon, muscle and connective tissue.
 Type II collagen comes from cartilage.

 When collagen is extracted from an animal, the source material is heated and undergoes processing that begins to unravel the triple helix chains of molecules.
 The liquid is separated and dried and forms gelatin.
 The protein chains in gelatin are much larger and it takes the body longer to breakdown and digest.

 Collagen undergoes an additional process in manufacturing whereby specific enzymes are added to breakdown the protein chains into small collagen peptides.
 These peptides make collagen more bioavailable in comparison to gelatin as it can be absorbed into the bloodstream very rapidly.
 Once the enzymes have finished cleaving the protein chains down, the liquid solution is then sprayed and dried, and is then referred to as collagen hydrolysate powder.